NU-CEM/Atomistic_Simulation/README.md

 # KL6003 Atomistic Simulation

-An undergraduate programme in materials simulation, with a specific focus on materials which can be deployed in quantum optics simulations.
+An undergraduate programme in atomistic simulation, with a specific focus on materials which can be deployed in quantum optics simulations.

 ### Software setup